tayyab-ilyas/cybersecurity-blog-posts/README.md

 This project is running to support those new to the GitHub platform and are wishing to learn how to carry out certain tasks.
 This means, people who are new to the platform and need some help, can folk the repository, copy an article over from the main website, and submit their first or beginner pull request.<br /><br />
 By contributing does not mean those people have co-authored the Cybersecurity Blog Posts.
 All blog posts were written by ProfCyberNaught, and copyright remains with ProfCyberNaught.

-If you wish to contribute to this project: [Contribution Documents](./CONTRIBUTING.md "Contribution Documents") There is an official open GitHub issue for contributing: [MAKE AN ARTICLE COPY ISSUE](https://github.com/ProfCyberNaught/cybersecurity-blog-posts/issues/43 "MAKE AN ARTICLE COPY ISSUE")
+If you wish to contribute to this project: [Contribution Documents](./CONTRIBUTING.md "Contribution Documents")<br />
+There is an official open GitHub issue for contributing: [MAKE AN ARTICLE COPY ISSUE](https://github.com/ProfCyberNaught/cybersecurity-blog-posts/issues/43 "MAKE AN ARTICLE COPY ISSUE")

 <!-- HELP NOTICE: All sections must end with the 'back to top' link -->